Securities Arbitration Timeline: How Long Does FINRA Arbitration Take?

 Simplified Arbitration

-For claims of $50,000 or less, simplified arbitration procedures may apply.
-These cases are typically decided based on written submissions without an in-person hearing, resulting in faster resolution (average 5.4 months for paper decisions).
+For claims of $50,000 or less, simplified arbitration procedures may apply under FINRA Rule 12800.
+These cases may be decided based on written submissions without an in-person hearing, resulting in faster resolution for many paper decisions.

 What Happens After the Arbitration Award?